-2. Turn the engine off and wait a few minutes for the oil to drain into the oil pan.
+2. Turn the engine off and wait up to 10 minutes for the oil to drain into the oil pan.

 3. Set the parking brake and ensure the gearshift is securely latched in P (Park).

 4. Open the hood.
 Protect yourself from engine heat.